Who is Nancy?

 Nancy Piver (rhymes with “diver”) is a life-long ukulele and piano player with a passion for arranging music.
 As music director of the SLO Strummers, in San Luis Obispo, California, she adapts the pieces they perform to fit the group’s skills and voices.
 She arranged all the songs in the book “Flower Power for Ukulele, 30 Groovy Hits from the Sixties,” published by Hal Leonard.
 She is a graduate of the James Hill Ukulele Initiative teacher certification program.

-Nancy has directed small and large ukulele ensembles playing her ragtime—and swing, classical, and Latin arrangements—at the West Coast Ukulele Retreat, Menucha Ukulele Band Camp, and other venues; she directs special ensemble workshops by request.
+Nancy directs small and large ukulele ensembles playing her ragtime—and swing, classical, and Latin arrangements—at the West Coast Ukulele Retreat, Menucha Ukulele Band Camp, and other venues; she presents special ensemble workshops by request.